-Smoking cigarettes will kill you, but before you die, you could experience some pretty terrible diseases and health conditions from smoking.
+Smoking cigarettes can kill you, but before you die, you could experience some pretty terrible diseases and health conditions from smoking.
 Here are some of the most gruesome diseases caused by smoking*:

 1. Lung Cancer